Richmond Kiwanis Club

 We are community members that serve our children and community.

-We have great conversations with our friends along with a worthwhile program.
+We have great conversations with our friends.

 We gather at 11:45 and ring the Bell at 12:10.
 Meetings end at 1 pm.